Locked-in Syndrome Symptoms & Signs

 What statistics are associated with locked-in syndrome?

 About half of all patients with locked-in syndrome are initially found to be aware and able to communicate with others by family members who visit the patient regularly and communicate to the patient's physicians that they suspect the patient is conscious and aware of their surroundings.
 The other half of patients are diagnosed by their physicians.
 Although locked-in syndrome can affect anyone at any age, it is most often seen in adults that are at higher risk for brain strokes and bleeding problems.
-The number of those affected by locked-in syndrome is unknown, because it is rare and often either misdiagnosed or not recognized.
+The number of those affected by locked-in syndrome is unknown because it is rare and often either misdiagnosed or not recognized.

-What is the prognosis with locked-in syndrome?
+What is the life expectancy of locked-in syndrome?

 The prognosis of patients with locked-in syndrome varies from fair to poor.
-Those patients that are diagnosed early and get supportive care that includes development of ways to communicate with other people usually do better than those diagnosed at a later time (sometimes months to years later).
+Those patients that are diagnosed early and get supportive care that includes the development of ways to communicate with other people usually do better than those diagnosed at a later time (sometimes months to years later).
 Patients that learn to communicate may have a survival rate of 80% after 10 years.

-The majority of patients with locked-in syndrome do not recover functionality; most will be entirely dependent upon caregivers for most of their basic functions (feeding, cleaning, changing positions in bed, for example).
+The majority of patients with the locked-in syndrome do not recover functionality; most will be entirely dependent upon caregivers for most of their basic functions (feeding, cleaning, changing positions in bed, for example).
 Rarely, the patient may recover some basic functionality.

 Can locked-in syndrome be prevented?

-Prevention of trauma that leads to locked-in syndrome is possible, but difficult to predict.
+Prevention of trauma that leads to locked-in syndrome is possible but difficult to predict.
 Avoiding lifestyles that lead to coronary artery disease which, in turn, can result in strokes may prevent locked-in syndrome in some patients; but because this syndrome is rare, there are little or no data to support this speculation.

 Additional information on locked-in syndrome